Agoric/documentation/main/ses.md

 JavaScript’s evolution so a program can transform its own environment into this safe JavaScript environment.

-Some of the necessary pieces of this puzzle are freeze(), defineProperties(), WeakMap, and Proxy.
-The freeze() and defineProperties() functions allow a JavaScript program to make the surface of every reachable object in their environment immutable.
-The WeakMap and Proxy classes allow programs to create revocable membranes, objects that can grant a capability temporarily.
+Some pieces of this are `freeze()`, `defineProperties()`, `WeakMap`, and `Proxy`.
+`freeze()` and `defineProperties()` let a JavaScript program make immutable the surface of every reachable object in their environment.
+The `WeakMap` and `Proxy` classes let programs create *revocable membranes*, objects that can temporarily grant a capability.

+SES does the following:
-SES uses freeze() and defineProperties() in its lockdown() function.
-Running lockdown() freezes every object accessible in its environment, or precisely, transforms its realm into a frozen realm.
-Functions that can’t be made immutable by freezing, like Math.random() and Date.now(), are replaced with powerless versions, or tamed.
-Anything not recognized as part of the safe JavaScript environment gets removed.
-SES also provides the harden() function so programs can make the API surface of any capability tamper-proof, freezing every object accessible by following properties of that object.
+- Uses `freeze()` and `defineProperties()` in its `lockdown()` function.
+Running `lockdown()` freezes every object accessible in its environment, or precisely, transforms its realm into a frozen realm.
+- Replaces functions that can’t be made immutable by freezing (e.g. `Math.random()`, `Date.now()`) with powerless or tamed versions.
+- Removes anything unrecognized as part of the safe JavaScript environment.
+- Provides the `harden()` function so programs can make the API surface of any capability tamper-proof, freezing every object accessible by following properties of that object.

-A compartment is an environment for a stranger’s code.
+SES also makes use of *compartments* as an environment for a stranger’s code.
 Each compartment has its own global object and, after lockdown, shares the same frozen realm with other compartments.
 A single compartment can run a JavaScript program in the locked-down SES environment, but most interesting programs have multiple modules.
 So, each compartment also gets its own module system.

+We can also link compartments, so one compartment can export a module that another imports.
+Each compartment can have its own rules for resolving import specifiers and how to locate and retrieve modules.

+We expect compartments to greatly simplify using SES for large applications.
+We are building tools that use compartments to load and bundle existing libraries and then execute them with a compartment for each package.
+This will provide a seamless experience as simple as `<script src=“app.js”>` or `node app.js`, but with the safety of SES.

 The next SES release includes support for ECMAScript modules, a relatively new system supported by many browsers, and officially released in Node.js 14.
 As of February 2021, SES is making its way through JavaScript standards committees.
 It is expected to become an official part of JavaScript when the standards process is completed.
 Meanwhile, Agoric provides its own SES *shim* for use in writing secure smart contracts in JavaScript (Several Agoric engineers are on the relevant standards committees and are responsible for aspects of SES).

 ## Agoric SES